Tushar-Naik/string-extractor/README.md

 A simple utility that can be used to extract values from a string using a compiled blueprint

-### Features
-- Supports Regexes
-- Proper error handling
-- Creates multiple

-### Samples
+### Why?
+The following example should give you an idea of what an extraction is:<br>
 Blueprint: `My name is ${{name:[A-Za-z]+}}` <br>
 Input String: `My name is Tushar` <br>
-Output: Represented as a json, the ExtractionResult would look like: <br>
+Output: The ExtractionResult would look like so (This is just a json representation of the `ExtractionResult` object): <br>
 ```json
 {
   "extractedString": "My name is ",